lindblomdavid/bankid-phone-auth/Readme.md

   ### Acknowledgments
-    - BankID team for the API documentation and support
+    - BankID team for the API documentation.